BerlinVagrant/vagrant-dns/README.md

 If you use the gem version of Vagrant, use:

-    $ gem install vagrant-dns

-otherwise, use:

-    $ vagrant gem install vagrant-dns
+    $ vagrant plugin install vagrant-dns

 ## Usage

-In addition to your networking config, configure a toplevel domain and a `host_name` for your machine.
+In addition to your networking config, configure a toplevel domain and a `hostname` for your machine.
 Optionally, configure a set of free matching patterns.
 Global configuration options can be given through the `VagrantDNS::Config` object:

 ```ruby
 Vagrant::Config.run do |config|